Cleveland Program History

 The anesthetist profession dates back to the 1960s, when three anesthesiologists—Joachim S. Gravenstein, John E. Steinhaus, and Perry P. Volpitto—became concerned with the shortage of anesthesiologists in the United States.
 Their concern eventually resulted in the creation of a baccalaureate program at Case Western Reserve University, which began accepting students in 1969 and graduated its first class in 1973.

-The program eventually transitioned to a master-level graduated program in 1983, a decision made to ensure the program graduated competitive anesthetists who could contribute to the care team and who had mastered the latest innovations in anesthesia and patient care.
+The program eventually transitioned to a master-level graduated program in 1987, a decision made to ensure the program graduated competitive anesthesiologist assistants who could contribute to the care team and who had mastered the latest innovations in anesthesia and patient care.

 Find more details on the accreditation of both the Cleveland location and the university here.